The way we see it

 FSCS deposit limit increased to £85,000

 People now have more financial protection for their deposits.
-The Financial Services Compensation Scheme (FSCS) limit is now £85,000 which is an increase of £10,000, this change took place on 30th January this year.
+The Financial Services Compensation Scheme (FSCS) limit is now £85,000 which is an increase of £10,000, this change took place on 30th January 2017.
 This also means the limit for joint accounts has moved to £170,000

 Pension Changes: Five things you should know